Back to works

 Team

-Khadija Shahab (PM), Avinash Kumar, Karan Kapur (Engineering), Danial Imtiaz (QA)
+Khadija Shahab (PM), Avinash Kumar, Karan Kapur (Eng), Danial Imtiaz (QA)

 Overview